COACHING

 Research on the therapeutic effects of curcumin supplementation is robust, however, studies exploring any benefits for PKD are still in the early stages.
 Several promising animal studies suggest that curcumin could play a therapeutic role in addressing chronic inflammation and fibrosis (scarring in the kidneys).

 In a 2011 preclinical study (this just means an animal study!), curcumin was shown to slow cyst growth in animal models of PKD.
-The researchers believed that curcumin worked by targeting key pathways involved in cyst formation and inflammation, such as the mTOR pathway which is a driver of cyst growth.
+The researchers believe that curcumin worked by targeting key pathways involved in cyst formation and inflammation, such as the mTOR pathway which is a known driver of cyst growth.
+Researchers also found that curcumin’s anti-inflammatory properties may help reduce fibrosis in the kidneys, potentially offering long-term protection against the kidney damage it causes.

+Although these studies are exciting, it’s important to note that most of the research so far has been done on animals.
+This is where most research begins.
 A randomized controlled trial, published in 2022, explored if curcumin supplements would help improve vascular function in children and young adults with ADPKD.
 The results showed no significant impact on kidney size or vascular health after a year of supplementation.
 However, while this particular study didn’t show benefits, there’s still a lot we don’t know, and ongoing research will likely shed more light on whether curcumin can help support PKD health.

 What Science Says: The Benefits of Curcumin

-Here’s a summary of what we know so far:
+A summary of what we know so far:

 • Anti-inflammatory effects: Curcumin’s ability to reduce inflammation may help slow the progression of PKD by reducing oxidative stress and preventing chronic inflammation in the kidneys.